snowdriftcoop/snowdrift/README.md

     cabal sandbox init

-Add your sandboxed binaries to your PATH: (For the future, you may also wish to add this to your .bashrc or equivalent.)
+Next, add your sandboxed binaries to your PATH: (For the future, you may also wish to add this to your .bashrc or equivalent.)

-*note: replace "snowdrift" in the command with whatever the name of your directory.
+*Replace "~/snowdrift/" in the command below with your correct directory.*
-GitHub clones are normally just "snowdrift" but Gitorious clones are "username-snowdrift"*
+GitHub clones are normally just "snowdrift" but Gitorious clones are "*username*-snowdrift".
+It is also possible to place the directory wherever you like with whatever name.

     export PATH=~/snowdrift/.cabal-sandbox/bin:$PATH